Regret, stability & fairness in matching markets with bandit learners: PROBLEM STATEMENT

+\textbf{Matching}.
 Let $T \in \bbN_{>0}$ be the time horizon.
-At each time step $t \in [T]$, a central platform matches users to providers based on information about the agents' preferences at time $t$.
-We denote this information by $\nu_t$ for reasons that will become clear below.
-Let $\ccM(a ; \nu_t )$ denote the agent to which $a$ is matched at time $t$, where $\ccM: \cA \rightarrow \cA^+$, and $\ccM(a ; \nu_t ) = \emptyset$ implies that agent $a$ is unmatched at time $t$.
+At every time step $t \in [T]$, a platform matches users and providers based on the agents' preferences $H_t$ at time $t$.
+Let $\ccM(a ; H_t )$ denote the agent to which $a$ is matched at time $t$, where $\ccM: \cA \rightarrow \cA^+$ denotes the \emph{matching}, and $\ccM(a ; H_t ) = \emptyset$ implies that agent $a$ is unmatched at time $t$.
 Without loss of generality, we assume that agents always prefer to be matched than to be unmatched.
-A feasible matching is one in which each user is matched to at most one provider, and all providers are matched to exactly one user.
+A \emph{feasible} matching is one in which each user is matched to at most one provider, and all providers are matched to exactly one user.
 Let $\cW$ be the set of all feasible matchings between users and providers.